opulo-inc/ohai/docs/feeder8/peel-gear-frame/index.md

 	<img src="img/img5.JPG" width="60%" height=auto>
 	<img src="img/img6.JPG" width="60%" height=auto>

-* Use a torque screwdriver and a `2mm hex` bit to tighten  2x `M3x14` flathead screws into `peel-gear-frame`
+* Use a screwdriver and a `2mm hex` bit to tighten  2x `M3x14` flathead screws into `peel-gear-frame`
-	* Set the torque spec to `2 cN.m` to properly secure the peel gears
+	* Tighten screws as much as possible without feeling resistance when turning the gears

 	<img src="img/img7.JPG" width="60%" height=auto>

 	<img src="img/img8.jpg" width="60%" height=auto>

-* After the screws have been torqued to spec, manually rotate the gears to check the friction
+* After the screws have been torqued, manually rotate the gears to check the friction
 	* The tightened screws should not have added much (or any) resistance when spinning a `peel-gear` by hand
 	* Loosen the screws a little bit if you observe high friction in the `peel-gear-box`